Santa Tecla, El Salvador: José María San Martín Town Square

-The city of Santa Tecla, formerly known as “Nueva San Salvador”, was the temporary capital of El Salvador in the mid nineteenth century.
-This left behind many historic buildings and landmarks, including two historic town squares within its historical center: José María San Martín and Daniel Hernandez.
+The city of Santa Tecla, formerly known as "Nueva San Salvador", was the temporary capital of El Salvador in the mid-nineteenth century.
+This left behind many historic buildings and landmarks, including two historic town squares within its historical center: José María San Martín and Daniel Hernández.

-The first one is located on street Daniel Hernandez, better known as the Pan-American Highway.
-This plaza is the scene of a monument in honor of former president José María San Martín, who issued a decree authorizing the establishment of the city under the name of Nueva San Salvador on August 8, 1854.
+The first one is located on Calle Daniel Hernández, better known as the Pan-American Highway.
+This plaza is the scene of a monument in honor of former president José María San Martín, who issued a decree authorizing the establishment of the city under the name of Nueva San Salvador on 8 August 1854.

 In April 1854 a devastating earthquake caused extensive damage to San Salvador, capital of the country.
-It was decided to move the government to the city of Cojutepeque, department of Cuscatlan, and later it was moved to a “new” city: “Nueva San Salvador”, in a valley less vulnerable to earthquakes, in a farm known as Santa Tecla.

-José María San Martín was president of the country at the time; among his achievements was the creation of the Department of Chalatenango in 1855.
+It was decided to move the government to the city of Cojutepeque, in the Cuscatlán Department, and later it was moved to a "new" city: "Nueva San Salvador", in a valley less vulnerable to earthquakes, on a farm known as Santa Tecla.
+San Martín was president of the country at the time; among his achievements was the creation of the Department of Chalatenango in 1855.
 He also instructed the lawyer Isidro Menéndez to issue several laws for the country.
 San Martín died in 1857.